FarmBot-Docs/farmbot-meta/v2022/farmbot/human-resources/code-of-conduct.md

 %}

 # Contact info
-If you are subject to or witness violations of this Code of Conduct, or have any other concerns, please notify our Safety Team immediately at safety@farm.bot.
+If you are subject to or witness violations of this Code of Conduct, or have any other concerns, please notify our Safety Team immediately at contact@farm.bot.

 # Scope
 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.